Student Instructor MSF

 Who will conduct your Midterm Student Feedback session?

-College of Engineering student-instructor MSFs is conducted by the Engineering Teaching Consultants (ETCs).
+College of Engineering student-instructor MSFs are conducted by the Engineering Teaching Consultants (ETCs).
 The ETCs are a group of experienced Graduate Student Instructors (GSIs) who serve as consultants and teaching mentors to the College.
-To learn more about the current ETCs click here.
+Learn more about the current ETCs here.